Moh-A-Mahdi/GDSC_Project/README.md

 # GDSC_Project

-A new Flutter project.
+## By Mohamed A. Mahdi
+## Zones App
+### Description
+__An app that tells you the current of your phone and display some time zones from other countries.__

 ## Getting Started

-This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:
+* A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)